xoidlabs/xoid/docs/recipes/dynamic-functions-with-fixed-references.md

 id: dynamic-functions-with-fixed-references
 title: Dynamic functions with fixed references
 ---
 Inside a React function component, sometimes **a function with a fixed reference, but a dynamic content** may be needed.
-This is a rare case and it's easy to solve with **xoid**, while it's not as straightforward with React hooks.
+It's an easy case to solve with **xoid**, while it's not as straightforward with React hooks.

 The dynamic content usually comes from the component props, and the fixed function is usually needed by something that needs to be initialized only once.
 So, let's imagine we're trying to convert `props.func` (dynamic reference) into `funcFixed` (fixed reference, dynamic content).